-Just a few years ago, the Hawaiian Islands were declared by the American Bird Conservancy to be the most threatened bird habitat in the entire United States.
-Though the state comprises less than 0.2% of American soil, nearly one quarter of the nation’s endangered species of animals, birds and marine mammals are in Hawaii, making it the “endangered species capital of the world.”
+Hawaii’s endangered species are constantly being threatened.
+A few years ago, the American Bird Conservancy declared Hawaii as the most threatened bird habitat in the United States.
+The state comprises less than 0.2% of American soil.
+But nearly one quarter of the nation’s endangered species of animals, birds and marine mammals are in Hawaii.
+This makes Hawaii the “endangered species capital of the world.”

 According to the Hawaii Wildlife Center, extinction is a serious threat to numerous animal groups living on the islands.
-Over ten species of birds have gone extinct in the last 30 years alone in Hawaii.
-There remains just over 70 species of birds in Hawaii, 30 of which are listed as endangered.
+Over ten species of birds have gone extinct in the last 30 years alone in the State.
+Hawaii’s endangered species include over 30 types of birds.

 If not properly protected and cared for, these birds could easily vanish from the face of the earth.
-Several of the species who are in the gravest danger of extinction can only be found in Hawaii.
+Several of Hawaii’s endangered species who are in the gravest danger of extinction can only be found here.
 This includes the Oahu tree snail, the Hawaiian nene goose, and the Hawaiian hoary bat.
 The goal with endangered species is to protect their natural habits and the resources they need to survive; so that they can ranked as “threatened” rather than “endangered” and hopefully their populations can grow more stable over time.

 Animals go extinct when their habitat and food sources are depleted or compromised over a significant period of time.
 With the increase of tourism and human population, natural habits such as caves, forests, ocean reefs and animal nesting areas are either polluted or over-populated by competing species.
 Though there would be too many to list, here is a sampling of the species in Hawaii who run the greatest risk of extinction.